NuageTompis/Advent-of-Code/2023/README.md

 F---H
 ```

-My idea relied on the fact that the fact that there were only 3 ways to go from one group to the other.
+My idea relied on the fact that there were only 3 ways to go from one group to the other.
 The principle is to take a connection randomly and suppose that it is a *fake* connection.
 Assuming this, each end of the connection is in a separate group.
 Thus, if we can find another path between the two, then we must have used a second *fake* connection.
 And if we can find a third path, then we must have used the third *fake* connection.
 (The third path must be entirely different from the second).

 What's left to do is to pick a connection from *path 1* and another from *path 2*.
 Then, if we cut the two connections as well as the first one we picked, and we **still** can reach the two nodes, then at least one of the connections we selected isn't a *fake* one.